envs-net/muc_banbot/README.md

 > - Permanent bans are **only shown in admin room**.
 > - In protected rooms: only temporary bans are visible (if `ALLOW_USER_COMMANDS_IN_PROTECTED_ROOMS=True`).
 > - JID information is anonymized in protected rooms (only nick shown).
+> - Admin issuers are anonymized in protected rooms; full admin JIDs are only shown in the admin room.
+RTBL bans are shown as `by rtbl`.
 > - Public `!help`, `!whoami`, `!why` and `!banlist` are rate-limited per room, nick, and command.
 Admin-room use is not rate-limited.

 ---